 Honey.
 Sweetie.
 Sugar pie.
 Cutie.
 Bae.
 Boo.
-There are plenty of cute names to use for your significant other (SO) in English.
+There are plenty of names to use for your significant other (SO) in English.
 How about in Spanish, the romance language of love?
 Remember when we talked about 10 beautiful Spanish phrases for Valentine’s Day?
 Or when we came up with 15 ways to say “I love you” in Spanish?
-Obviously when love is in the air, the Spanish language provides ways to express it.
-Whether your partner is a native Spanish-speaker or your SO is learning Spanish at home, here are 15 Spanish pet names for your partner.
+Obviously, when love is in the air, the Spanish language provides ways to express it.
+Whether your partner is a native Spanish speaker or your partner is learning Spanish at home, here are 15 Spanish pet names for your partner.

 Affectionate nicknames for friends

 Most pet names are for a romantic partner, but many Spanish-speaking cultures around the world are affectionate even with friends.
 There are cute Spanish nicknames for platonic friends that don’t necessarily mean you are in a romantic relationship.
 Here are Spanish names to call your friends.

 - Tía/Tío – literally aunt/uncle (a lot like ‘lads’ and this is something Spanish people always say)

 - Guapa/o – good-looking (yes, we swear it’s platonic)

 Spanish pet names for your partner in public